coolcrowd/worker-service/api.md

 Scenario: the example-platform has the displaying of calibrations activated, can identify the worker from the passed, platform-dependent query parameter and the worker has already worker with our framework.
 The example-platform now finds the matching worker-id in the database and returns it to the worker-service.
 The worker-service now notices that the worker has not answered all the calibrations, so it returns the type CALIBRATION.

-Expected Behaviour: Let the worker choose his answeres for all the calibrations and submit them with /calibrations, then call /next with the worker-id as an parameter.
+Expected Behavior: Let the worker choose his answers for all the calibrations and submit them with /calibrations, then call /next with the worker-id as an parameter.
 Calling /next without submitting all the calibrations will result in the type CALIBRATION, where the field calibrations holds all the remaining calibrations.

 ### next with type CALIBRATION [GET]